atgreen/scandy/README.md

 Reports are available here: https://atgreen.github.io/scandy/

-The risk assessment reports include experimental LLM-generated content and should be cross-checked for accuracy!

 The raw scan results data is archived as OCI artifacts in the github OCI registry, and are available for download using [`oras`](https://oras.land).
 See the complete list here: